 4. Roll mixture into 2-tablespoon sized balls and place on a parchment-lined baking sheet.
 You should get about 35-40 cake balls.
 Place baking sheet (filled with cake balls) in the refrigerator for at least 1 hour or in the freezer for about 15 minutes to harden.

-7. Store cake balls in a cool, dry place.
+10. Store cake balls in a sealed container in a cool, dry place.

 About The BakerMama